“There’s nothing that can help you understand your beliefs more than trying to explain them to an inquisitive child.” Frank A. Clark

-As a teacher, it is of my deep interest to hear from my students.
+As a teacher, it is of deep interest to hear from my students.
 Thus, I always make a way to have each of my students be heard.
 I manage the pacing of the lessons very well to make sure they catch up and I differentiate instruction to make sure I cater to them all!
 For me, their ideas and opinions are essential to make them more independent learners.

 The more they ask questions, the more they are on track with the learning goals.
-Their questions give me the clues of their mindset as learners and I find this important in achieving their goals.
+Their questions give me clues of their mindset as learners and I find this important in achieving their goals.